seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 **PRINCE FORTINBRAS**
 Go, captain, from me greet the Danish king;
-Tell him that, by his licence, Fortinbras
+Tell him that, by his license, Fortinbras
 Craves the conveyance of a promised march
 Over his kingdom.
 You know the rendezvous.
 If that his majesty would aught with us,
 We shall express our duty in his eye;
-And let him know so.
+And let him know so. /

 **Captain**
-I will do't, my lord.
+/ I will do't, my lord.

 **PRINCE FORTINBRAS**
 Go softly on.